|International (incl. USA) Traveler LOI* — 1 year||$98|

 |* LOI = Letter of Introduction; all Traveler LOIs are international which includes the United States.|

 All donations are non-refundable.
 Fees paid for Letters of Introduction may be refunded within 30 days of purchase date in case of illness or death.
 The ORIGINAL Letter of Introduction must be returned to us prior to being refunded.

 All over the world, dedicated peace-minded volunteers form the backbone of this grassroots organization.
 In the US, hundreds of volunteers handle most of the day to day work, serving as area representatives, interviewers, board members, and as members of national working committees.
 A small national office staff are our only paid employees.

 US Servas’ primary source of income is from member contributions.
 Travelers pay an annual membership fee.
 Participation in the Host and Day Host Programs is free, though hosts are asked to make a voluntary contribution annually.
 These fees and other donations help offset the administrative costs of processing membership applications, producing and distributing host lists and newsletters, convening local gatherings, and other activities.
 Donations from other sources are welcomed.

-US Servas is exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code and is incorporated under the Laws of the State of New York.
+US Servas is exempt from Federal Income Tax under Section 501(c)(3) of the Internal Revenue Code and is incorporated under the Laws of the State of California.
 Contributions to US Servas are tax-deductible.
 The Certificate of Incorporation, bylaws and audited annual financial reports of the organization are available upon request.